ton-community/ton-docs/docs/develop/smart-contracts/testing/toncli.md

 ## Testing using toncli

-toncli uses FunC to test smart contracts.
+`toncli` uses FunC to test smart contracts.
+Also, the latest version supports Docker for quick environment setup.

 Right now the best tutorial describing testing using toncli is:
 * [How FunC test works?](https://github.com/disintar/toncli/blob/master/docs/advanced/func_tests_new.md)